 Researchers often write the conclusions of studies toward what the researcher thinks or wants the study to show or not show.
 Conclusions are tainted by the desires of the Big Pharma or Big Food corporation that sponsored the study.

 What your doctor has learned in the past is based on this corrupt science and he has no time to read new studies and stay up-to-date.
-His income and his future are perfectly safe if he repeats the foolishness he learned for the rest of his career.
+His income and his future are perfectly safe if he repeats what he learned for the rest of his career.
 And mindless repetition of a lie makes people believe it.

 In this article I will give you ten examples of mainstream nutrition lies I learned about in the past years and will link to my sources; articles and books that are based on meta analysis (statistical analysis that combines the results of multiple scientific studies), not on one biased study.
-This article is an overview, I will write on each topic separately later and link it here.
+This article is an overview, I will write on each topic separately and link it here.

 What sense could be more common than thinking we should follow the same diet and behavior that our ancestors followed for thousands of years?
 The verdict is to do the opposite of whatever mainstream nutrition dogma and the food pyramid says to do, and you’ll be healthy.